Takashiidobe/notes/src/books/the-art-of-war.md

 ---
-title: the-art-of-war
+title: "The Art of War"
 ---

-Art Of War

 # The Art of War